 A cordless grinder is easier to use and rotate, compared to one that plugs into an electrical outlet.
 Further, it’s useful for quick and light grinding sessions.

-Quiet grinders that emit low vibrations provide a more gentle but effective approach to trimming nails.
-Plus, this feature is a bonus for frightened dogs.
+Quiet grinders that emit low vibrations through a quiet motor provide a more gentle but effective approach to trimming nails.
+This feature is a bonus for frightened dogs, who will tend to respond better to a nail grinder with a quiet motor that produces low noise levels.

 Grinder fur guards help prevent dog’s fur from getting caught in the grinder.
 This will allow you to focus on the nail grinding, rather than holding back the fur yourself.